novillo-cs/softdev_material/classwork/unit_7/06_django_db/attendance.md

 1. Create a ```df_join``` merging the data from the two dataframes (source data and db).

 2. Write some code to compare the data between the source and the db to find out if there are new records to insert into the database or records to update.
-Probably you will have to add new colums to ```df_join``` to have that info.
+Probably you will have to add new columns to ```df_join``` to have that info.

 3. Create a ```df_insert``` (data comes from ```df_join```).
 It must contain any new records that were not found in the database.